Canterbury - South

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 557 daily trips across all routes, equating to around 118 weekly trips per individual stop.
+The service frequency is 557 trips per day across all routes, translating to about 118 weekly trips per individual stop.

 Frequently Asked Questions - Transport